Making Tamales In the Microwave

 - Roll like a burrito, making sure each end is tightly sealed.

-- Place the bowl in the microwave and cook for 6-8 minutes, checking after first 6 minutes for appropriate firmness.
+- Place the bowl in the microwave and cook for 6-8 minutes, checking after the first 6 minutes for appropriate firmness.

 - Let tamales cool for 5 minutes before serving.